sigmdel/lazmqttc/README.md

 # lazmqttc: Lazarus MQTT Client
 **Version 0.5.0**

 A basic MQTT client written in Free Pascal/Lazarus that can publish messages to a broker while being subscribed to one or more topics with the same broker.
-It uses the [Eclipse mosquitto](https://mosquitto.org/) library to communicate with the MQTT broker.
+It uses the [Eclipse mosquitto](https://mosquitto.org/) library to communicate with the MQTT broker. `lazmqttc` can be seen as the Eclipse utility `mosquitto_rr` with a graphical interface and some additional capabilities.

 ![screenshot](images/test_mosquitto.jpg)